mlochbaum/Singeli/README.md

 Singeli is a domain-specific language for building high-performance algorithms (including [SIMD](https://en.wikipedia.org/wiki/SIMD)) with flexible abstractions over code that corresponds to individual instructions.
 It's implemented in [BQN](https://mlochbaum.github.io/BQN), with a frontend that emits IR and a backend that converts it to C (the IR is simple, so that other backends like LLVM or machine code could be supported without much work).

 With 5k lines in production [in CBQN](https://github.com/dzaima/CBQN/tree/master/src/singeli/src), I think Singeli counts as usable!
 See also [SingeliSort](https://github.com/mlochbaum/SingeliSort) and [1brc](https://github.com/dzaima/1brc).
-Backwards-incompatible changes are still made occasionally, and there's always the possibility of bugs in a new-ish language.
-And SIMD programming takes some setup since every intrinsic used has to be wrapped somehow.
-[Standard includes](include/) that do this nicely for x86 and ARM are in progress.
+The core language should now be stable (and past breaking changes have been done with about a 6 month deprecation period).
+[Standard includes](include/) are important for programming comfortably and are less solid in some areas, particularly the more sophisticated SIMD instructions.
+But if a better design comes up we'd probably introduce a new include rather than make major breaking changes.

 To compile input.singeli: